rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/string.md

                                    | 5 - blinking
 ```

-or you can use external gem called \[colorized\] for more fancy options
+Or you can use an external gem called \[colorized\] for fancier options

 ```
 gem install colorize
 ```

-then just require it in your script
+Then just require it in your script

 ```ruby
 require 'colorize'